algorithmiaio/dev-center/_pages/algorithm-development/model-guides/cntk.md

 Here you'll want to create a data collection to host your model.

-- To use the Data API, log into your Algorithmia account and create a data collection via the <a href="https://algorithmia.com/data/hosted">Data Collections</a> page.
+- To use the Data API, log into your Algorithmia account and create a data collection via the <a href="{{ site.baseurl }}/data/hosted">Data Collections</a> page.

 - Click on **“Add Collection”** under the “My Collections” section on your data collections page.